 Like many school children of my generation, I read Paradise Lost in English Literature class.
 I did actually read the whole poem.
 And the best parts, the parts I can still remember?
 The descriptions of Satan and his motley crew and their plan to wreck Paradise.
 I doubt I was the only one who found the character of Satan more interesting than that of Adam and Eve, or Satan's erstwhile colleagues, Raphael and Michael.
 Satan does not have a change of heart or, to borrow another biblical reference, a Damascus moment.
 Unlike Achbor, Satan is too proud to repent and change his way, and Satan's moral and physical corruption continues.
 Routed in the battle with the forces of Heaven, Satan flees, "Murmuring, and with him fled the shades of night."

-you enjoyed this, why not use the links on your right to download my
+If you enjoyed this, why not use the links on your right to download my full length stories?

 No comments: